franthormel/learn/language/java/tutorial/LANGUAGE.md

 Treat functionality as a method argument or code as data.

-Encapsulates a unit of behaviour.
+Encapsulates a unit of behavior.

 A simple instance of a functional interface.